Our Mission

 Core Principle: Democracy requires active defense.
 Understanding how authoritarian movements operate—and having concrete actions to resist them—is essential for every citizen.

-Every counter-narrative and policy recommendation on this site is grounded in academic research, comparative political analysis, and documented case studies from successful democratic resistance movements worldwide.
+Every policy/action module and recommendation on this site is grounded in academic research, comparative political analysis, and documented case studies from successful democratic resistance movements worldwide.
 We prioritize:

 We evaluate policy proposals using a three-tier evidence system: